Tin Pan Alley

 Howley-Haviland (Gussie Davis, Cole and Johnson), F A Mills (Irving Jones), Shapiro-Bernstein, Joseph Stern (coon songs, cakewalks and rags, Williams & Walker, Will Tyers, Chris Smith, Cole & Johnson) and M Witmark (Ernest Hogan) all hired staff to write and promote songs.
 House pianists were employed to demonstrate the wares.
 Popular personalities endorsed the songs to boost sales.
 Topical songs each week to keep punters buying.
 Song writing contests.
 Travelling salesmen loading the dime store shelves.
 Demand creation and endless supply.
 Flashy enticing coloured drawings replaced the old line engraving.
 A new industry was born.
 With supporting artists and pluggers.
 It cost $1,300 to launch a song properly and writers usually got about $50 outright.
 Cylinder recordings were seen as competition initially, both to Vaudeville and Tin Pan Alley.

-Black songwriters led after the minstrel songs, came the tearjerkers and coon songs and then they offered a profound sound and feel for new forms and fads, the songs and dances of 20th century pop.
+Black songwriters led the way and after the minstrel songs, came the tearjerkers and coon songs and then they offered a profound sound and feel for new forms and fads, the songs and dances of 20th century pop.

 An early Tin Pan Alley fad was the 'tearjerker' which was far from jazz and has become so mired in its time it is now forgotten -